chinamike65/hugo-tuolesi/content/book3/book3en.md

 For example, in our lineage, from Buddha Shakyamuni to the present, there are a total of forty-six generations.
 One sentence of "taking refuge in the guru" means taking refuge in forty-six masters, including the Buddha.
 Many Buddhas and Bodhisattvas.

-Similarly, taking refuge in a Buddha does not mean taking refuge in one or two Buddhas, but taking refuge in all the Buddhas in the ten directions and three times, including a certain Buddha who has a deep relationship with us.
+Similarly, taking refuge in a Buddha does not mean taking refuge in one or two Buddhas, but taking refuge in all the Buddhas of the ten directions and three times, including a certain Buddha who has a deep relationship with us.

 Taking refuge in the Dharma means taking refuge in 84,000 dharmas, including all the teachings and dharmas handed down by the Buddha.

-Taking refuge as a monk means taking refuge in all the bodhisattvas and arahants from one place to ten places, as well as the transcendent Dharma protectors, which naturally include the bodhisattvas and Dharma protectors who have a special predestined relationship with us.
+Taking refuge as a monk means taking refuge in all the bodhisattvas and arhats from one place to ten places, as well as the transcendent Dharma protectors, which naturally include the bodhisattvas and Dharma protectors who have a special predestined relationship with us.

 303

-As soon as we recite the Four Refugees, the Three Jewels will come to rescue us.
+As soon as we recite the Four Refuges, the Three Jewels will come to rescue us.
 Those Buddhas, Bodhisattvas and Dharma protectors who are related to us will come in an instant because of their karma.

 So, after taking refuge, you will be protected by all these gurus, Buddhas, Bodhisattvas, and Dharma protectors, and you will not suffer any harm.